isahooman/Slate/commands/slash/README.md

     .setNSFW(false) // Age-restricts the command.
     .setDMPermission(true), // Determines if the command can be used in DMs.
   category: 'misc', // Sets the command category.
+  userInstall: true, // Optional parameter to determine if the command will be included in user-installed commands
   cooldowns: { // Optional cooldown parameter for each command
     user: 3000, // Milliseconds until the user of the command can use this command again
     guild: 0, // Milliseconds until the guild that used the command can use this command again